andrewbenington/OpenHome/README.md

 your save files.
 If you come across a bug, create an [issue](https://github.com/andrewbenington/OpenHome/issues) to bring it to my attention.

 All PKM formats from Generations I-IX are currently supported, including from Pokémon Colosseum and Pokémon XD.
-All game save files from Generations I-VI (Red/Blue through OmegaRuby/AlphaSapphire) are supported, except for the Japanese versions of Pokémon Red/Green/Blue/Yellow.
-Support for Generation VII (3DS) is coming soon.
+All game save files from Generations I-VII are supported, except for Pokémon Lets Go Pikachu/Eevee and the Japanese versions of Pokémon Red/Green/Blue/Yellow.
+Support for Switch game save files will come at some point in the future.

 ### Supported PKM import formats